ABET

 5. Function effectively on a team whose members provide leadership, create a collaborative environment, establish goals, plan tasks and meet objectives.

-6. Develop and conduct appropriate experimentation, analyze and interpret data and use engineering judgment to conclude.
+6. Develop and conduct appropriate experiments, analyze and interpret the data, and use engineering judgment to conclude.

 7. Acquire and apply new knowledge as needed, using appropriate learning strategies.